+In our experience it definitely works to your advantage to respond to both positive and negative reviews.
 Responding to reviews is an excellent way to build goodwill and learn from some of your most engaged customers.
-On SiteJabber you can respond both publicly and privately to all your reviews.
+Sitejabber offers free tools for responding both publicly and privately to all your reviews on your reviews page.

 Responding to positive reviews isn’t as easy as it might at first seem.

-A note of caution: if a reviewer perceives your response to be condescending, rude or insincere, it’s possible they will get angry and cut-and-paste their review all over the internet.
+A note of caution: if a reviewer perceives your response to be condescending, rude or insincere, it’s possible they will get angry and further spread their review all over the internet.

+Definitely!
 Public comments are a way for website owners to add a helpful comment to a customer’s review.
-Responding to reviewers’ concerns shows that you value their feedback and that you’re always striving to improve.
+Perhaps more importantly, responding publicly also shows other potential customers that you value their feedback and that you’re always striving to improve.

 To write a public comment on behalf of your website, visit your reviews page here.